PreMiD/PreMiD/LOCALIZATION.md

 1. Join our [Discord server](https://discord.gg/WvfVZ8T).
 2. Locate the `#support` text channel.
 3. Mention `@Admin` role and tell them that you want to help with application translation.
-4. Wait until you will be accepted or rejected.
+4. Wait until you are accepted or rejected.
 5. All translation instructions will be sent to you in near future.